simalexan/battlecamp/scenarios/public-sector/reduce-homelessness.md

 ### Low Public Rating

-If the public's trust in your work is compromised, reducing it below the needed threshold, the Government will replace you, disqualifying you.
+If the public's trust in your work is compromised, falling below a certain threshold, the Government will replace you, disqualifying you.

 ### Low Internal Government Rating